Offaly county hurling team

 The Offaly county hurling team represents Offaly in hurling and is governed by Offaly GAA, the county board of the Gaelic Athletic Association.
-The team competes in the Joe McDonagh Cup and the National Hurling League.
+The team plays in the Leinster Senior Hurling Championship, part of the top tier of the All-Ireland Senior Hurling Championship.
+At senior level, the county have won four All-Ireland championships, nine Leinster championships and one National Hurling League title.

-Offaly's home ground is O'Connor Park, Tullamore.
+Offaly's home grounds are Glenisk O'Connor Park, Tullamore and Grant Heating St Brendan's Park, Birr.
 The team's manager is Johnny Kelly.

-The team last won the Leinster Senior Championship in 1995, the All-Ireland Senior Championship in 1998 and the National League in 1991.
+The team last won the Leinster Senior Hurling Championship in 1995, the All-Ireland Senior Hurling Championship in 1998 and the National Hurling League in 1991.

 History

 After a scheme developed by the Gaelic Athletic Association in the 1970s to encourage the playing of hurling in non-traditional counties, Offaly was one of the first teams to benefit.
-As a result, the county won six Leinster Senior Hurling Championship titles in the 1980s, as well as its first All-Ireland Senior Hurling Championship in 1981.
+As a result, the county won six Leinster Senior Hurling Championship (SHC) titles in the 1980s, as well as its first All-Ireland Senior Hurling Championship (SHC) in 1981.

-The county has since gone on to win three other All-Irelands.
-Perhaps Offaly's most famous win came in the All-Ireland Final of 1994 in what has come to be remembered as the "five minute final."
-Limerick looked set to win their first All-Ireland title since 1973 until Offaly staged one of the greatest comebacks of all time, scoring two goals and five points in the last five minutes.
+The county has since gone on to win three other All-Ireland SHC titles.
+Perhaps Offaly's most famous win came in the 1994 All-Ireland SHC final, in what has come to be remembered as the "five minute final."
+Limerick looked set to win a first All-Ireland SHC title since 1973 until Offaly staged one of the greatest comebacks of all time, scoring two goals and five points in the last five minutes.
 They defeated Limerick by 3–16 to 2–13.

-In the 1998 All-Ireland Senior Hurling Championship semi-final, Offaly defeated All-Ireland champions Clare in a second replay.
+In the 1998 All-Ireland SHC semi-final, Offaly defeated the reigning title holder Clare in a second replay.
 Offaly had lost the first replay after referee Jimmy Cooney blew for full-time too early, leading Offaly fans to blockade the pitch in protest.

 Offaly conceded a walkover to Kildare in the 2020 Christy Ring Cup after an outbreak of COVID-19 forced "almost every member" of the panel into isolation due to Health Service Executive (HSE) advice that they were "close contacts".
 Later in the same competition, in the semi-final, Down knocked Offaly out in a first ever inter-county hurling penalty shootout.

-Current panel
+On 8 June 2024, at Croke Park in Dublin, Offaly defeated Laois by 2–23 to 0–26 in the Joe McDonagh Cup final.
+This was the team's first success in the competition, and earned Offaly promotion to the 2025 Leinster Senior Hurling Championship.

+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.